Summer Seminar Course Catalog

 7. A Study in the Grading of U.S. and World Coins

-This hands-on course focuses on high-end U.S. type coins graded AU50–MS68, with emphasis on originality and quality within a grade.
-Students examine current grading trends and their impact on the marketplace.
+This directive studies course offers a hands-on opportunity to learn the intricacies of U.S. and world coin grading in a small group setting.
+Emphasis is placed on high-end U.S. type coins graded AU50–MS68, with a focus on originality and quality within a grade.
+The course also examines current grading trends within the marketplace and their short-term and long-term impacts on the numismatic industry.

 Specialized